purbon/semaphore/README.md

 This is a *work in progress* gem to use the [ansible semaphore](https://github.com/ansible-semaphore/semaphore) API, check this repository for updates.
 For now the only documentation is the code itself, keep in mind the API will change in the near feature, as the project evolve.

-Ansible Semaphore is an open source alternative to Ansible Tower created in Go and with similar features, check their[github page](https://github.com/ansible-semaphore/semaphore) for more details.
+Ansible Semaphore is an open source alternative to Ansible Tower created in Go and with similar features, check their [github page](https://github.com/ansible-semaphore/semaphore) for more details.

 ## Installation